 Employment agreements for certain of the named executive officers were established as a result of negotiations between the individual and Generac at the time of hire.
 The employment agreements currently in effect for our named executive officers are described below under "Executive compensation-Employment agreements and severance benefits."
 The compensation committee reviews the base salaries of the named executive officers on an annual basis.
-In December of each year, the Chief Executive Officer's performance, and provide their recommendation for base salary adjustments.
-Once the compensation committee uses databases containing aggregated information maintained by two independent consulting companies to confirm that base salary levels are reasonable in light of that data.
+In December of each year, the Chief Executive Officer and the Vice President of Human Resources provide the compensation committee with an evaluation of each named executive officer's performance, with the exception of the Chief Executive Officer's performance, and provide their recommendation for base salary adjustments.
+Once the compensation committee has determined the appropriate adjustment based on its subjective assessment of individual performance, the compensation committee uses databases containing aggregated information maintained by two independent consulting companies to confirm that base salary levels plus target cash bonus levels under the incentive compensation plan described below are reasonable in light of that data.
 The compensation committee does not, however, compare the executive's compensation to compensation levels at other specifically identified companies.
-Additionally, in making subjective evaluations of the overall performance of named executive officers, the compensation committee considers the performance from the perspective of our core values, which include practicing integrity, driving innovation, delivering value, operating lean, continually improving quality, developing employees, putting our customers first and environmental stewardship.
+Additionally, in making subjective evaluations of the overall performance of named executive officers, the compensation committee employees, putting our customers first and environmental stewardship.

 As of January 1, 2008, Mr. Jagdfeld served as President and Chief Financial Officer with a base salary of \$400,000.
 Mr. Ragen served as Vice President of Finance with a base salary of \$150,000.
 Ms. Tabat served as Chief Operating Officer, Executive Vice President and Secretary with a base salary of \$450,000.
 Mr. Feng served as Chief Marketing Officer and Executive Vice President with a base salary of \$262,000.
 Mr. Schaus served as Vice President of Operations-Whitewater with a base salary of \$176,805.
 On January 21, 2008, the compensation committee approved an increase to Mr. Schaus' compensation to \$200,000 upon his appointment to Senior Vice President of Service Operations.
 On October 1, 2008, the compensation committee approved an increase to Mr. Ragen's base salary to \$165,000 upon his appointment as Chief Financial Officer and also approved general increases for Mr. Feng to \$270,000 and Mr. Schaus to \$206,611.
-On October 12, 2009, the compensation committee approved an increase to Mr. Ragen's base salary to \$165,000 and mr. Schaus to Mr. Ragen's base salary to \$246,500 as a result of a compensation committee approved an adjustment to Mr. Feng's base salary to \$230,000 upon his appointment as Chief Financial Officer and also approved general increases for Mr. Feng's base salary to \$246,500 as a result of a compensation committee approved an adjustment to Mr. Feng's base salary to \$230,000 upon his appointment as Senior Vice President, Marketing.
+On October 12, 2009, the compensation committee approved an increase to Mr. Ragen's base salary to \$246,500 as a result of a compensation committee approved an adjustment to Mr. Feng's base salary to \$230,000 upon his appointment as Chief Financial Officer and also approved general increases for Mr. Feng to \$270,000 and Mr. Schaus to \$206,611.
+On October 12, 2009, the compensation committee approved an adjustment to Mr. Feng's base salary to \$230,000 upon his appointment as Senior Vice President, Marketing.